-Since childhood, I have been a ghazal fan.
-Nowadays young people don’t listen to it, although this is not completely true, as compared to the older generation.
-There are big names who rule this genre and are very popular.
+There’re big names who rule this genre and are very popular.
 I also listen to them but this was a problem.
-I was under the impression that this genre is going to die because the young generation is not promoting it.
-But I was wrong—thank God.
+I was under the impression that this genre is going to die because the young generation isn’t promoting it.
+But I was wrong — thank God.

 Till a decade ago there were many live concerts.
 But as time passed, people also passed away and slowly-slowly the concerts were very limited.
 I was missing the old days when one day I saw an advertisement for an alive concert in Mumbai.
 I attended and there I saw this prodigy singing some songs that tore my heart into pieces.

 Tausef Akhtar isn’t a nondescript name nowadays; especially in the field of ghazal singing.
 He’s on the of youths who are promoting the genre is full swing.
 Son of a popular poet and trained from the maestro Jagjit Singh, he’s breaking all records with his special style and vision.
 He’s done a solid fusion of Indian classical singing and contemporary Welsh music.

 आ के ग़ज़लों से कोई टूटा हुए दिल जोड़ें,

 वरना बेकार ये लफ़्ज़ों का हुनर जायेगा |

 इतनी छोटी सी ये दुनिया है, किधर जायेगा |